Mister

 [04] Robert

-Wyatt, Hugh and Brian Hopper and ex-Animals guitarist Andy
+Wyatt, Hugh and Brian Hopper and Summers jam together at

 [04-09] Rome (Italy), Palazzo del Sport (Rome Pop Festival)